lavanet/docs/docs/access-apis/gateway-access.md

 1. Ethereum Mainnet
 2. Osmosis

-:::info
-Missing a chain?
-We would love to hear your feedback in our Discord.
+:::tip Missing a chain?
+Lava is built to scale fast to many new chains, and the team is constantly working on that.

+Please help us prioritizing by telling us what you would like to use, at our Discord.
 :::